jennefercampoverde/Pet-WRU/README.md

     - Click "File" --> Click "Run SQL file" --> and select database.sql located in Pet-WRU/pet-WRU.
     - Click "Yes" on the confirmation popup, and the database now setup

-- To run this project (Pet WRU):
-  - Download it as a ZIP file (click the green button on the repository that says "< > Code")
-  - Unzip the file, and go to the pet-WRU folder (not to be confused with the Pet-WRU folder)
-  - Open this folder in terminal
-  - Once opened, type the command: node App.js
-  - This will launch the backend server, and give you the link to the locally hosted website (port 300)
-  - Simply ctrl+click the link to be automatically redirected to the website

 - Database Connection Troubleshooting:
  - If you have problems connecting to the database, go to your MariaDb files and find the config file called "my.ini" or "my" (same file, name scheme depends on OS)
  - Once in that file, copy/paste this to ensure the client and database ports are correct: